wsummerhill/wsummerhill.github.io/_posts/2022-10-02-DLL-sideloading.md

 ![image](https://user-images.githubusercontent.com/35749735/195417269-99e84b29-dc21-41ea-af88-85999bffe7ba.png)

-Finally, we can double-click or execute **MpCmdRun.exe** from command-line and we should see calc.exe spawn in the foreground if it works properly!
+Finally, we can double-click or execute **MpCmdRun.exe** from command-line and we should see _calc.exe_ spawn in the foreground if it properly worked!
 Note for this executable, you may have to disable Defender first to get it working.
 But generally as a proof-of-concept we've shown that the DLL sideload via DLL proxying of Windows Defender works!

 ![image](https://user-images.githubusercontent.com/35749735/195417916-03906f38-3732-4943-869d-622c19965bc9.png)